 iv.
 The Story of Batlin – Part the Second

-My travels took me to Resolute, and there I encountered a group of men at arms with whom I became most impressed.
+My travels took me to Trinsic, and there I encountered a group of men at arms with whom I became most impressed.
 Many fighters I have know were men of valorous heart on the battle field, but off it little more than thugs.
 These men were not mere fighters, but Paladins.
 They were all skilled swordsmen and expert horsemen, as well as learned scholars and perfectly mannered gentlemen.
 Above all, they were devoted to the preservation of honor.
 It was with eager gratitude that I accepted their invitation to join them.
 The following years were filled with excitement, as we journeyed through the land, righting wrongs and helping those in need!

-During one of our adventures I was injured and forced to remain in Port Graff while my companions rode on.
+During one of our adventures I was injured and forced to remain in Minoc while my companions rode on.
 A healer there told me that without the proper treatment (for which he charged outrageous prices) I would most probably die!
 I angrily sent him away.
 After a time I did mend.
 I had learned that the healing process takes place mostly in one’s mind and have since placed no trust in healers who greedily prey upon the afflicted.

-At that time, the town of Port Graff was in need of a Tinker.
+At that time, the town of Minoc was in need of a Tinker.
 As I heard, I supported myself by fixing, building and inventing things.
 I had never before realized how much a town is reliant upon its Tinker, nor how appreciative the local townspeople are to those who sacrifice themselves to continuously solving the problems of others.
 So welcome did they make me feel that I stayed for several years.

 v.
 The Two Brothers and the Trickster

-On the road back to Britanny I noticed a small mine being worked by two brothers.
+On the road back to Britain I noticed a small mine being worked by two brothers.
 They greeted me suspiciously but eventually shared with me their tale, and I shall share it with thee.

 Their father died and left them a map to some unclaimed land that contained valuable minerals.
 By law a claim can only be made in one name, and this led the brothers into conflict.
 One brother was the eldest, the other was more worldly— both wanted the claim.
 They became so fearful that the other would make the claim that each spent all his time spying on the other.
 No work was done.